eniolaio/markdown-previewer-intro/markdown-intro.md

 # Hello There! 👋

 Yes you!
 We are glad you've chosen to use our "non-white label" markdown previewer.
-Simply type in some text or GitHub Flavored Markdown (GFM) in this editor to view the live updates on the right.
+Simply type in some text or GitHub Flavored Markdown (GFM) in the editor on the left to view the live updates on the right.

 And remember...